What is absenteeism?

 As the boss, however, it falls to you to do more than just roll your eyes or complain.
 You have to address and somehow resolve the situation, as soon as possible.
 This means getting at the cause of all these absences.
 True, it could be a simple matter of someone being irresponsible and unprofessional.
 But it could also be a symptom of some other issue.

-On the "straight up, this is rude" side of absenteeism, it communicates a poor professional demeanor, a lack of respect for the company and a disinterest in keeping the job.
+On the "straight up, this is rude" side of absenteeism, the absent person communicates a poor professional demeanor, a lack of respect for the company and a disinterest in keeping the job.
 This kind of employee might turn out to be pretty useless even when they do show up to work.
 The kind that spends a lot of time going for coffee, or only looking busy.
 This kind of ghost is pretty easy to recognize, and to know exactly what to do with.

 A happy workplace is one in which every employee feels as if they contribute to the goals of the company.
 They feel valued as part of a productive team of equals.
 Having a ghost lurking somewhere in the office is a problem not just for you, but for your employees as well.
 And this goes beyond the added work load they might be dealing with.
 It's about morale.